thijoubert/chulapa/collections/_posts/2023-02-19-AzureAD_LoginPage.md

 ﻿---
-title: "How to customize your Azure AD sign-in page with enhanced capbilities"
+title: "How to customize your Azure AD sign-in page with enhanced capabilities"
 subtitle:
 excerpt: "Improve the login experience while better adapting to the organization identity."
 tags: